-Bicycling in Downtown Fort Collins
+Bicycling In Downtown Fort Collins#

-Bicycling on College Ave. is legal but recommended for experienced bicyclists are who are comfortable riding with traffic.
-To access the downtown area on low-traffic streets North and South, please ride Mason St. (North only), Howes St. (south only), Remington St., and Mathews St. Low-traffic East-West connections to downtown include Laporte Ave. to Walnut, Mountain Ave., Oak St., Olive St. and Magnolia St.
+Bicycling on College Ave. is legal downtown, but recommended for experienced bicyclists are who are comfortable riding with traffic (it is not legal from Laurel St south to Harmony Rd.)
+To access the downtown area on low-traffic streets North and South, please ride Mason St., Howes St., Remington St., and Mathews St. Low-traffic East-West connections to downtown include Laporte Ave. to Walnut, Mountain Ave., Oak St., Olive St. and Magnolia St.

 Alleyways also create excellent low-traffic bicycle connectivity throughout downtown, but be sure to watch for pedestrian, motorist, and other bicyclist activity.
 Ride predictably, respectfully, and always use hand signals, a bike bell, and bike lights (at night) when bicycling anywhere in the City of Fort Collins and always wear a helmet.

 For a complete view of bike routes through downtown as well as the perimeter of the dismount zone, see our Bike Map.